DiegoMaldonado19/ola-ke-hace-xela/README.md

 ## ola-ke-hace-xela Backend

-This project is a REST API created with Laravel, that help us to interact with a MariaDB Database environment running in Xampp.
+This project is a REST API created with Laravel, that helps us to interact with a MariaDB Database environment running in Xampp.
+This API REST, helps us to manage all the logic of a Server Side Event Publishing Application.

 --------------------------------------------------------